-Hunter S. Thompson was born 18 July 1937, and died 20 February 2005
+Hunter S. Thompson was born 18 July 1937 and died on 20 February 2005.

 As things stand now, I am going to be a writer.
 I’m not sure that I’m going to be a good one or even a self-supporting one, but until the dark thumb of fate presses me to the dust and says, ‘you are nothing’, I will be a writer.

-- For every moment of triumph, for every instance of beauty, many souls must be trampled.
+For every moment of triumph, for every instance of beauty, many souls must be trampled.

-- A word to the wise is infuriating.
+A word to the wise is infuriating.

-- A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance.
+A man who procrastinates in his choosing will inevitably have his choice made for him by circumstance.

-- America… just a nation of two hundred million used car salesmen with all the money we need to buy guns and no qualms about killing anybody else in the world who tries to make us uncomfortable.
+America… just a nation of two hundred million used car salesmen with all the money we need to buy guns and no qualms about killing anybody else in the world who tries to make us uncomfortable.

-Life should not be a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
+Life should not be a journey to the grave with the intention of arriving safely in a pretty and well-preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
 What a Ride!’

 Fiction is based on reality unless you’re a fairy-tale artist, you have to get your knowledge of life from somewhere.
 You have to know the material you’re writing about before you alter it.

 I’ve found you can deal with the system a lot easier if you use their rules by understanding their rules, by using their rules against them.
 I talk to a lot of lawyers.

-The PATRIOT Act was a dagger in the heart, really, of even the concept of a democratic government that is free, equal and just.
+The PATRIOT Act was a dagger in the heart, really, of even the concept of a democratic government that is free, equal, and just.

 Call on God, but row away from the rocks.